Over 1 day

 Common projects that involve cutting drywall include plumbing, electrical or water damage repairs.
 Once you've correctly cut the drywall, you'll need to use the right drywall repair tools and proper length of screws to pull off a successful repair.
 In order to repair drywall:

 - First, make sure the old drywall is clean and in good condition.

-- Use a stud finder to locate existing wall studs, then remove the damaged section of drywall between them with a utility or putty knife.
+- Use a stud finder to locate existing wall studs.
+Then, remove the damaged section of drywall between the studs with a utility or putty knife.

 - Cover the repair seams with mesh tape and a layer of joint compound to help keep the tape in place.